LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 - License Type

 It might only be a tiny amount, but an FME with a floating (concurrent) license has to query the license server and so is marginally slower than fixed licenses.

+Let’s continue to work on the workspace that processes a dataset of cell phone signals.

+We’ve already deconstructed the log and cleaned up the Readers and Writers.
+Now let’s use our new knowledge of transformation performance to try and speed up the workspace.

+**1)** Start Workbench

+Open the workspace C:\FMEData2015\Workspaces\DesktopAdvanced\Exercise2c-Begin.fmw which follows on from exercise 2b.

+**2)** Check for Extra Transformers

+The first aspect of the workspace to check is any extra transformers that aren’t needed and that will be slowing performance.
+The most obvious is the Logger transformer.
+It was presumably used for debugging the original workspace but is now doing nothing for us.

+So, delete the Logger transformer attached to the CSV Reader.